Advanced Trial Advocacy Program

 Nikki R. Schaubel, M.S.

 Independent Communication and Trial Consultant.
 Background in public relations, court administration, organizational communication and public speaking.
 Fellow, National Center for State Courts Institute for Court Management.
-University Lecturer, Montana State University Billings, Department of Communication and Theatre.

 Melinda C. Tilton, M.A.

 Independent Communication and Trial Consultant.
 Areas of expertise include public speaking, group dynamics, interpersonal, and intercultural communication.
 University lecturer, Montana State University Billings, Department of Communication and Theatre (1990-present).
 Lecturer, University of Montana, Department of Communication and California State University, Long Beach, Department of Communication (1980-1990).
 Active presenter and panelist in the National Communication Association.
 Communication and Leadership Trainer for a broad range of organizations, including Montana Bar Association, Billings Fire Department, MT-Wyoming Tribal Leaders Council and Hospice.
 Recipient of the University of Montana School of Law, Advanced Trial Advocacy Program Distinguished Faculty Award, 1999, 2001 and the MSUB Faculty Excellence Award, 2009.
+2012-2013 Outstanding Faculty Award, College of Arts and Sciences, Montana State University, Billings.